SOC 2 · Timeline & Roadmap

 Can I skip Type I and go straight to Type II?

 Yes, you can skip Type I and go directly to Type II.
-However, most companies start with Type I to validate control design before committing to the 6-12 month observation period.
-Type I provides early feedback and reduces risk of Type II audit failures.
-If you're confident in your controls, going straight to Type II can save 4-6 months.
+However, most companies start with Type I to validate control design before committing to the observation window.
+Type I provides early feedback and reduces the risk of Type II exceptions.
+If you are confident in your controls, going straight to Type II can save 4-6 months.

 How long is the observation period for SOC 2 Type II?

-The observation period for SOC 2 Type II is typically 6-12 months.
-Most companies choose 6 months for the first audit, then extend to 12 months for annual re-audits.
-The observation period starts when all controls are fully implemented and operating effectively.
-You cannot start the observation period if controls are still being built.
+The observation window for SOC 2 Type II typically runs 3-12 months, with 6 months common for a first report and 12 months for annual cycles.
+The window starts only once all controls are fully implemented and operating effectively — you cannot begin it while controls are still being built.

 Can I accelerate the SOC 2 timeline?